Living Frugal

 Put the money (in small change or bills) in an envelope or box and tuck it away some place where no one will be tempted to use it for other perceived "emergencies" - like a craving for a candy bar or a soda.
 Even better, would be to have a fireproof and waterproof safe in you home and put in several hundred (or thousand if you can) in small bills for safe keeping.

-Emergencies happen all the time; they're just not on the catastrophic scale.
+Emergencies happen all the time; they just may not be on the catastrophic scale.
 Maybe the water heater quits one day; or the car needs new tires; or someone gets sick bringing unplanned doctor visits — and the list could go on and on.

 It's a well-known fact that there is always more month than money.
 For many people, the grocery budget functions as the emergency fund.
 Often, it's the only flexible income available.
 But if your monthly budget is stretched so thin that it's all you can do to put food on the table and keep a roof over your head, emergencies like this can be disastrous.